PubInv/general-purpose-alarm-device/Firmware/GPAD_API_TEST/README.md

 Example of file in **XVI32** in action.
 ![XVI32Example.gif](XVI32Example.gif)

-The program **RealTerm** can be downloded from: https://sourceforge.net/projects/realterm/
+The program **RealTerm** can be downloaded from: https://sourceforge.net/projects/realterm/

 ## License